LG G Flex 2

 Rating: Total score: 80%

-Source: Laptop Media English EN→zh-CN Archive.org version
+Source: Laptop Media EN→zh-CN Archive.org version

 LG G Flex2 is a gorgeous, powerful and functional device.
 Thanks to its curved design, light weight and slim body it feels great in the hand.
 One of its great features is the healing back, which saves us the worries about small scratches.
 G Flex2’s display offers superb multimedia experience, and battery life is long enough to get you through the day.
 The SoC and all its components offer high performance, so using the device is a pleasure.
 The only drawback that we can think of is the overheating issues.